Melania Trump leads NATO Wives in style `war’ - Nigeria Today

 Melania Trump leads NATO Wives in style `war’

-Melania Trump, 47, played the sartorial diplomat, opting for a Belgian designer in Maison Ullens tan leather suit and snakeskin heels on Thursday when she met with France’s new first lady, Brigitte Macron, 64, and other NATO spouses.
-Melania, met Brigitte, who looked chic in a thigh-skimming black dress while touring the Magritte Museum in…
+L-R: Turkey’s first lady Emine Erdogan, Iceland’s Thora Margret Baldvinsdottir, France’s Brigitte Macron, America’s Melania Trump, Slovenia’s Mojca Stropnik, Bulgaria’s Desislava Radeva, Belgium’s Amelie Derbaudrenghien and Norway’s Ingrid Schulerud- Stoltenber Melania Trump, 47, played the sartorial diplomat, opting for a Belgian designer in Maison Ullens tan leather suit and snakeskin heels on Thursday when she met with France’s new first lady, Brigitte Macron, 64, and other NATO spouses.
+Melania, met Brigitte, who looked chic in a thigh-skimming black dress while touring the Magritte Museum in Brussels.

-The post Melania Trump leads NATO Wives in style `war’ appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share